beardydevadventures/my-cart/ReadMe.txt

 	- www.examplesite.com/mcinstall.php

+5. Set up paypal

+	1. Get you API live details from https://developer.paypal.com/webapps/developer/docs/classic/api/apiCredentials/
+	2. Open the expresscheck.php and success.php in the mycart-plugin folder
+	3. Look for the follwing section: (expresscheck.php: Line 40) (success.php: Line 21)

+		protected $_credentials = array(
+			'USER' => '',

+			'PWD' => '',

+			'SIGNATURE' => '',
+		);

+	4. Enter your api details into the following between the ''

-5. On your websites shop page paste the following in the header.
+6. On your websites shop page paste the following in the header.

 	<!-- jquery -->
 	(Only paste this if you do not have jquery on your site)